Scroll to navigation

 format:

-present, the function does not assign the result of the conversion to
+function does not assign the result of the conversion to any receiving argument.

-argument, that is, the actual destination type.
-This affects the
+that is, the actual destination type.
+This affects the conversion accuracy and

 The following format specifiers are available: